ANTH 1006 Paranormal Archaeology (4 Credits)

 This particular course uses the field of archaeology to illustrate the perspectives, methods and results of humanistic inquiry.
 It investigates human belief, creativity and spirituality in what we'll call deep history: the 50,000 years or so between the appearance of modern Homo sapiens and the rise of the first great civilizations of the Old and New Worlds.
 These aspects of life are examined through the study of human material culture, including portable objects, representational art, architecture, monuments and culturally-modified landscapes.
 A key underlying concept of the course is that material culture forms a unique narrative or "text" about the past history of humankind.
 This text is unique because everyone who has ever lived has helped to write it.
 Students learn how to interpret this text, recognize its multiple authors, and distill its larger social and cultural meaning.
 This course counts toward the Analytical Inquiry: Society and Culture requirement.

-Explores the development of anthropology as a field of study, including important thinkers, ideas and relationships between the discipline and its wider intellectual and societal context.
+Explores the development of anthropology as a field of study, including important thinkers, ideas, and movements in their historical and social contexts as well as their relevance to contemporary issues.

 ANTH 2010 Cultural Anthropology (4 Credits)